socotecio/django-socio-grpc/docs/features/authentication-permissions.rst

 To specify an Authentication methods there is two ways as in DRF:

-- Globaly, by settings the DEFAULT_AUTHENTICATION_CLASSES settings
+- Globaly, by settings the :ref:`DEFAULT_AUTHENTICATION_CLASSE<default_authentication_classes>` settings

 .. code-block:: python

     GRPC_FRAMEWORK = {
         ...
         # oidc_auth packet come from https://github.com/ByteInternet/drf-oidc-auth
         # If you want to use an other auth packet and having issue using it please open an issue we will be happy to help
         "DEFAULT_AUTHENTICATION_CLASSES": ["oidc_auth.authentication.JSONWebTokenAuthentication"],
         ...
     }

-- By service, by settings the authentication_classes attributes:
+- By service, by settings the :func:`authentication_classes<django_socio_grpc.services.base_service.Service.authentication_classes>` attributes:

 .. code-block:: python